seanistethered/PaprikaStatement/README.md

 Sean already admitted of writing this one in his [document](https://drive.google.com/file/d/1oeiTBmnBURNbiYjmA0aepCaZa9J3nCcl/view?usp=share_link) although he said that he lied about him self to make everyone hate him.
 Which is possible with his diagnosis such as ADHD, Borderline and Autism.
 Here is what I found in my long-term research.
 I will also highlight the points that matter the most.

+> Also I might wanna mentioned that especially when falsely admitted, someone would denie about having ever written such an admission, even in a BPD episode.

 **1. BPD**

 **People with BPD often struggle with**: